 It is the responsibility of the job seeker or employee to request a reasonable accommodation.
 Reasonable accommodations can only be provided if the job seeker or employee discloses that he or she has a disability and asks for an accommodation.
 The job seeker or employee must also be qualified to do the job.

 Accommodations are provided to meet the individual job seeker’s or employee’s needs in the context of the job.
 The job seeker or employee should work with the employer to determine the accommodation that is most appropriate.
 The process is intended to be a cooperative effort.

 Employers may fear that the cost of accommodations will be high or that accommodations will interfere with the operations of the employer or other employees.
 In fact, many accommodations are free or cost very little.
 For example, if an employer has a strict policy restricting animals from the employer’s office building, then the accommodation may be to allow a service animal that helps an employee.
 Or, an employee with low vision may benefit from using screen magnification software to read and write documents on his or her computer.
 Software like this is included with modern computers, and more sophisticated screen magnification software only costs a few hundred dollars.

-The Job Accommodation Network surveyed employers (https://goo.gl/1K00JM) and found that 58% of accommodations provided by employers cost nothing.
-Only 4% said that accommodations created an ongoing cost for the company.
-Employers also said that a typical accommodation cost them around $400.
+The Job Accommodation Network surveyed employers and found that 59% of accommodations provided by employers cost nothing.
+Employers also said that a typical accommodation cost them around $500.

 Employers also report that accommodations are effective 74% of the time.
 And better yet, employers found that making an accommodation helped them to keep valued employees, helped the employees to be more productive, and eliminated costs associated with training a new employee.